PESA and TESA Sperm Aspiration and ICSI vs. Vasectomy Reversal Surgery

 - Because multiple eggs are needed to have a good chance for success, the woman must go through ovarian stimulation and then an egg retrieval procedure.

 Holding pipette at far left holds egg steady

-The sperm can be used fresh if it is obtained on the same day that the eggs are obtained from the woman, or it can be frozen and then thawed and used later.
-Usually enough sperm is aspirated so that it can be split up into several vials and multiple attempts of IVF can be performed, if that is necessary.
+The sperm can be used fresh if it is obtained on the same day that the eggs are obtained from the woman, or it can often be frozen and then thawed and used later.
+Usually enough sperm is aspirated so that it can be split up into several vials and multiple attempts of IVF can be performed, if that will be necessary.

 The sperm aspiration procedure is usually performed by a urologist that specializes in male fertility cases.
-In some cases it might be done by a reproductive endocrinologist (infertility specialist).
+In some cases it could be done by a reproductive endocrinologist (infertility specialist).

 TESA or PESA and ICSI with IVF Costs

 The cost for the sperm retrieval procedure depends on several factors including the surgical fees of the physician, charges for sperm freezing, facility fees and anesthesia fees.

 If it is performed in a hospital or surgicenter, the costs are generally much higher than if it is done in an office.
 The total cost of a sperm aspiration including freezing will generally be somewhere between $3000 and $12,000 - depending on the variables mentioned above.

 We are currently charging $3300 for sperm aspiration done in our office which includes the urologist's fee, our facility fees, sperm freezing costs and 6 months of frozen sperm storage (paid in advance).

 If TESE is required (instead of TESA or PESA) the cost will depend on the setting where it is done and the urologists fees.
 However, TESE would generally be required only in cases where the testicle has very low sperm production.